ai-doge/PublicWiki/ai-doge-blog/content/posts/port_llama/index.md

 By running this code, the model is exported to an ONNX file named `model_128.onnx`, which can then be integrated into our iOS application.

-## Part 3: Running the ONNX Model on iOS Devices
+## Running the ONNX Model on iOS Devices

 ### Utilizing MPSX Library